-From 1900 new barrier methods of birth control – condoms and cervical caps – were used.
+From 1900 new barrier methods of birth control – condoms and cervical caps – were used, but only by a small proportion of couples.
 The birth rate kept dropping – to 2.1 births per non-Māori woman by the 1930s.

-Condoms were sold in tobacconists and pharmacies, and by mail order.
+Condoms were imported and sold in tobacconists and pharmacies, and ordered by individuals from overseas by mail order; the rubber of the thick pre-shaped condoms often perished on the sea journey.
 The weekly newspaper NZ Truth regularly advertised ‘marriage hygiene’ products.
-In 1937 the New Zealand Obstetrical and Gynaecological Society said use of the thick, pre-shaped condoms could be summed up as ‘safe but unaesthetic’.1 Condoms were imported, and the rubber often perished on the sea journey.
+In the 1930s the New Zealand Obstetrical and Gynaecological Society was opposed to the use of contraception.

 By the 1920s women were using cervical caps and rubber diaphragms, which fitted over the cervix and were often used with pessaries (small soluble contraceptives) made from cocoa butter and quinine.
+Some women made their own, and shared their recipes with friends.
 Caps and diaphragms were fitted by obstetricians and gynaecologists; doctors had no training in birth control and were usually opposed to it.
 The rubber diaphragm became the most popular barrier method in the 1940s.

 Māori did not adopt these new birth-control methods, and Māori families remained large until the 1960s.
 In 1945 Māori women had an average of 6.5 children.

-From the 1930s the rhythm method, confining sex to the ‘safe period’ when the hormone progesterone stopped conception, became popular.
+From the 1930s the rhythm method, confining sex to the ‘safe period’ when conception is least likely, became popular.
 Before the 1930s manuals stated that the safe period was in the middle of the menstrual cycle – when a woman is actually most likely to conceive.

-Catholics often used the rhythm method after Pope Pius XII sanctioned it in 1951 as ‘natural’, because it did not kill sperm (like spermicides) or frustrate the normal process of procreation (like the diaphragm).
+Catholics often used the rhythm method, calling it 'natural family planning', after Pope Pius XII sanctioned it in 1951 as ‘natural’, because it did not kill sperm (like spermicides) or frustrate the normal process of procreation (like the diaphragm).
 However, this method of contraception is not entirely effective, as it can be difficult to assess women’s precise stage in the menstrual cycle.

 Abortion was a default form of contraception, as some women who aborted their foetuses might have used contraception if it was available.
 A 1936 commission of inquiry found that one in five New Zealand pregnancies ended in abortion, and that most women having abortions were married and already had four or more children.

 In 1961 the big breakthrough in contraception came to New Zealand when doctors started prescribing ‘the pill’ – specifically Anovlar, manufactured by Schering.
-The contraceptive pill had been developed in the US by Dr John Rock and endorsed by the United States Food and Drug Administration in 1960.
-The pill gave progestin (synthetic progesterone) and oestrogen hormones in tablet form to shut down ovulation so no egg would be released.
+The contraceptive pill had been developed in the United States.
+The research was instigated by nurse and birth control campaigner Margaret Sanger and developed by Dr John Rock.
+The pill was endorsed by the United States Food and Drug Administration in 1960.
+It gave progestin (synthetic progesterone) and oestrogen hormones in tablet form to shut down ovulation so no egg would be released.
 An artificial menstrual bleed was triggered by taking a week’s break from the pill each month.